To improve the percentage of pupils attaining greater depth

 - The children in our school were achieving below those nationally in GD for reading, maths and writing

-- Ofsted identified need to increase number of children achieving greater depth across the curriculum
+- Ofsted identified need to increase the number of children achieving greater depth across the curriculum

 - Children were not transferring the skills that they had acquired in English lessons into the written work of the foundation subjects

 - Need to improve the quality of teaching, learning and achievement

 I analysed the data from the end of the previous year and found that in all classes, children were achieving below the national average in greater depth in Reading, Writing and Maths.
 In addition to this, all classes (apart from Year 5) the number of children achieving greater depth in humanities was lower than children achieving greater depth in writing.